DIY RV Camper Remodel Journey.

 This view is the front of the Scamp, where the bunk beds were.. can you believe this Scamp slept 4? haha..
 This bunk bed area will get a Horse Trough Bathtub!

-After spray priming all the walls, I began working on the cabinetry.
-First, a light sanding with a fine sanding sponge, then Primer.
+Before the final coat, I sanded with this grit sanding sponge, just to knock off any imperfections.
 I finished with Benjamin Moore High Gloss, white Advance Paint.
 I used the High Gloss paint on the exterior of the camper too!
-Amazing results,, it's self leveling.
+Amazing results, because it's self-leveling.

 You will see, in the picture below, the pink walls turn to grey after using the grey colored primer.

-Once all the cabinets were painted, I began the huge job of replacing the walls.
-I used something similar to this material.
-I first tried to replace huge sections, copying what I pulled down.. and used this durable Clear Glue... to glue it directly to the bubble wrap... lots of glue,,, and straight pins to keep it in place until it dried!
+I tried to replace huge sections, copying what I pulled down, and used this durable Clear Glue to glue it directly to the bubble wrap.
+I used lots & lots of glue... and straight pins to keep it in place until it dried!
+When the glue was dry, I had to use this tool to pull out the straight pins.

-Next is the ONE THING I WOULD DO DIFFERENTLY!
+Now... for the ONE THING I WOULD DO DIFFERENTLY!

 I finally got smart and cut the material in long strips, about 12 inches wide..
 OMGosh was this so much easier,, and it looked more updated,, like wood tile planks!
 Here's a picture of the ceiling!
 I glued on this to cover the seams.